|

 Located in the Medici Theater rooms on the first floor of the Galleria degli Uffizi in Piazza della Signoria, highlights of the collection include drawings of Leopold di Lorena, designs of Cardinal Leopold de Medici and many works of art belonging to Grand Prince Ferdinand.

-Art gallery open: daily - 08:15 to 18:00
+Open hours: daily - 08:15 to 18:00

 Closed: Monday